 Lack of good options not willpower

 Its easy to understand, from the list above that it is not due to the lack of will to solve this conflict but a lack of good options.
-US Diplomats has claimed their willingness to sit down at the table with North Korean representatives with on precondition, that Pyongyang stop the illegal launches, North Korea on the other hand could sit down but will not comply with the preconditions and therefore the talks will not come any further before one of the parts give up their claim.
+US Diplomats has claimed their willingness to sit down at the table with North Korean representatives with one precondition: that Pyongyang stop the illegal launches.
+North Korea on the other hand could sit down ar the table but will not comply with the preconditions.
+Therefore, the talks will not come any further before one of the parts give up their claim.
 China sees to the US as the state with power to solve this conflict and visa versa, but with president Trump the world slowly turns its eyes to Beijing.
 It is for sure an interesting power triangle, Xi Jingping, Donald Trump and Kim Jung Un.
 The cooperation between Beijing and Washington is crucial and decisive for the situation, even though the relationship seems to develop in to an even more hostile relationship.

 Artikler: Her publiseres Studentredaksjonens egne artikler.